 Chaithararam Temple, Wat Chalong

 There are twenty-nine Buddhist temples on the island of Phuket, and Chaithararam Temple, Wat Chalong is the most important, and sacred, of the twenty-nine.
-There is a beautiful complex grounds here with many astounding buildings, statues, and grounds-work.
+There is a beautiful complex ground here with many astounding buildings, statues, and grounds-work.
 There is a fireworks oven for making prayers and offerings.
-There is also a prayer hall and, what seems to be, a revenance temple.
-The prayer hall has incense to light and pray to (I do not follow Buddhism, but if the concept is similar to certain other spiritualities then the smoke from the incense is the vehicle which carries your prayers to the heavens).
-The revenance temple is double-plus-excellent.
+There is also a prayer hall and, what seems to be, a revenant temple.
+I do not follow Buddhism, but if the concept is similar to certain other spiritualities then the smoke from the incense is the vehicle which carries your prayers to the heavens).
+The revenant temple is double-plus-excellent.
 There are four or five floors to ascend, and while the square footage of each floor is quite concise this does not detract from the magnificence of each.
 The floors are filled with golden statues and stunning architecture.
 All the way at the top is a large glass room with slots in the windows and visitors are welcomed to slip donation money through the slots and into the chamber.
-At the time we were there there was a large pile of donations contained within this chamber and it was a pleasant and humbling sight to see.
+At the time we were there-there was a large pile of donations contained within this chamber and it was a pleasant and humbling sight to see.

-We had such a brilliant time in Southeast Asia and we are excited to, one day, return and do more outward-bound exploration of this cultural quintessence.
+We had such a brilliant time in Southeast Asia and we are excited to one day return, and do a more outward-bound exploration of this cultural quintessence.
 The rich cultural experience in Manila was a nice precursor to our more extensive, and exploratory forays into Kuala Lumpur and Phuket.
-If we were to give any advice to travellers planning a visit, it would be to set a strong intentionality to split your time between the population centers and the countrysides.
+If we were to give any advice to travellers planning a visit, it would be to set a strong intention to split your time between the population centres and the countrysides.
 We thought we could rip around and check out all the cool stuff in the cities before progressing on and branching out into the rural and jungle areas.
 As it turns out, however, there is such a staggering amount of spectacular sights and experiences within the population centers themselves that we believe it would be a powerful and motivated person(s) to be able to enjoy all the spots of interest before moving on, up, and out to the more peripheral areas of interest.

 We hope you enjoyed reading through our short report, and thank you for taking the time to do so.
 We wish you peace, safety, and prosperity in your travels, and we anticipate connecting with you again after the next of our adventures to come!